 Before I leave you today, here is the one thing you should always keep in mind:

-The only way to make sure that you’ll fail as a blogger is to never become one.
+The only way to make sure that you’ll fail as a blogger is not even trying to be one.

-With that being said, did all of your questions regarding why blogs fail find their answers?
+With that said, did I answer all your questions regarding why blogs fail?

-If they didn't, leave them in the comments section and I’ll be happy to answer!
+If not, leave them in the comments section, and I’ll be happy to answer!